Jul 12, 2024

 For those who experience fatigue with weed withdrawal, the symptoms may feel all-encompassing for a few days.
 Keep in mind that fatigue is a short-term symptom and is the result of your body adjusting to THC withdrawal.

 During this time, you must prioritize your own well-being.
-If you can take a few days off from work, school, or other obligations, this will allow you the time to rest and recover.
+If you can take a few days off from work, school, or other obligations, you will have time to rest and recover.
 If this isn’t an option, there are still several ways to help relieve the fatigue.

 Insomnia can be a concern with marijuana withdrawal, which only makes the fatigue worse.
 It’s best to avoid any sedative medications unless you’ve discussed this with a healthcare provider.
 Instead, consider non-medicated ways of relaxing your body.